Business Advisory Grants

 Business Advisory grants can be applied to professional consultancy services across the following four areas:

-- Risk Management: understanding, managing, monitoring, and mitigating business, financial, policy, and governance risks
+- Risk Management: Understanding, managing, monitoring and mitigating business, financial, governance and policy risks relevant to housing operations and growth plans.

 Eligibility